Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Proof of Sufficient Conditions

 \end{theorem}

-Before we embark on the proof of Theorem \ref{thm:master}, we provide some context and intuition for the result.
-The convergence in (\ref{eq:limitcon0}) is, in essence, an example of ``state-space collapse'', a phenomenon that plays a critical role in the heavy traffic analysis of queueing systems and stochastic processing networks (cf. \cite{Reiman1984}, \cite{Harrison1997}, \cite{Bramson1998}, \cite{Bell2005},\cite{Atar2019}, among many).
+Before proving the theorem, we provide some context and intuition for the result.
+The convergence in (\ref{eq:limitcon0}) is, in essence, an example of ``state-space collapse'', a phenomenon that plays a critical role in the heavy traffic analysis of queueing systems and stochastic processing networks (\cite{Reiman1984},\cite{Harrison1997},\cite{Bramson1998},\cite{Bell2001},\cite{Atar2019}).
 As noted above, the tracking process $\hW$ is able to instantly match the upward jumps of the target process, but not the downward jumps.
 Under the scaling that we have introduced, the family of processes $\hBD$ satisfies a functional central limit theorem (FCLT).
 This implies that $\hBD$ has ``almost continuous'' paths for large $L$.
-The assumed Lipschitz continuity of $\hT$ implies that it has almost continuous paths as well.
+The assumed asymptotic Lipschitz continuity of $\hT$ implies that it has almost continuous paths as well.
 When $\hW(t) > \hT(t)$, it is following total demand downward.
 Note that this is uncentered demand, so that $\hW$ is decreasing at a ``rate'' that is $O(\sqrt{L})$ when $\hW(t) > \hT(t)$.
-Thus $\hW $ never gets ``far away'' from $\hT$, and the two dimensional process $(\hT,\hW)$ ``collapses'' to a one dimensional process with $\hat{\mathcal W} =\hat{\mathcal T}$ in the limit.
+Thus $\hW $ never gets ``far away'' from $\hT$, and the two dimensional-processes $(\hT(t),\hW(t))$ ``collapse'' into a one-dimensional process with $\hT(t)=\hW(t)$ in the limit.
 The proof of Theorem \ref{thm:master} makes this intuitive description rigorous.

 As noted above, $\hBD$ satisfies an FCLT.
 Interestingly, we never actually invoke this fact in our proofs.
 A key reason is that it would not be enough to obtain the result that we need.
 FCLTs involve convergence over a finite time interval.
 In order to prove asymptotic optimality under the long run average cost criterion that we use, we need uniform convergence over an infinite time interval, which does not follow from the FCLT.